New Student Enrollment

 - IEP (Special Education students only)

 Even if an Interdistrict Transfers is granted, it will be renewed annually.
-Your student may be subject to displacement in future years due to increases in neighborhood enrollment at their chosen school.
+Your student may be subject to displacement in future years due to increases in neighborhood enrollment at their chosen school or program.

 Please note that transportation services will not be provided by the district for students with Interdistrict Transfers.